Lafreniere scores twice, gets shootout winner as Rangers beat Blue Jackets 4-3

 “We played a good game.
 In the third period, we had our chances ... but we were 11 seconds short," Blue Jackets coach Pascal Vincent said. ”Elvis played well."

-The Rangers had 19 shots in the third period, finally breaking through in the waning seconds.
+The Rangers had 17 shots on goal in the third period, finally breaking through in the waning seconds.

 “That was a wild one for sure,'' Rangers coach Peter Laviolette said.
 "They fought and competed real hard."